5 important lessons about firearms maintenance

 Your lifesaving emergency equipment won’t work properly if you don’t maintain it

-Has your agency ever provided formal instruction on how to clean your duty firearm?
-Click here to answer our poll.
+We asked readers if their agencies provided formal instruction on how to clean their duty firearm.
+Click here to see the response.

 I have a friend who’s the lead firearms instructor and armorer for a small (approximately 70 sworn) police department in a major metropolitan area.
 He recently completed a command-directed inspection of all handguns authorized for duty use and was troubled by what he discovered.

 The results of this inspection raise some important points about police training, firearms maintenance protocols and the reliability of police duty weapons that are relevant to all Police1 readers, regardless of demographics.
 It doesn’t matter whether your agency is small or large, local, state or federal, or whether you carry an agency-issued firearm, or a privately owned one.
 The truth is, we share a lot more similarities than differences, and it’s a safe bet that everything that happens at my friend’s agency is also happening at yours.

 Before we take a look at some of the lessons we can learn from his agency’s recent experience, a word on reliability is in order.

 A firearm’s reliability depends on the relationship between the pistol itself, the ammunition it fires, the shooter’s technique and how the firearm has been maintained.
 Each of these elements must be well regulated to ensure reliability, and a breakdown in any of them can disrupt the firing cycle and cause a malfunction.
 When several of these elements degrade simultaneously, a malfunction is virtually guaranteed.

 We’re going to focus a lot on the maintenance part of the equation in this article – because my friend’s inspection highlighted some real deficiencies in this area – but all of us need to remember that maintenance is just one piece of the reliability puzzle.